lucinezhong/Healthcare_Resilience_Quantification_Framework/README.md

 This package includes codes for the framework of healthcare system resilience in our study in Nature Medicine.

-Title: <strong>"Healthcare System Resilience and Adaptability to Pandemic Disruptions in the United States" </strong>
+Title: Healthcare System Resilience and Adaptability to Pandemic Disruptions in the United States

 Authors: Lu Zhong, Dimitri Lopez, Sen Pei, and Jianxi Gao